thanniq/NDZ/content/posts/10 Best Freelancing Tips.md

 +++
 author = "Thanni"
 title = "10 Best Freelancing Tips"
-date = "2023-06-05"
+date = "2023-08-15"
 description = "Getting started with remote work" tags = [
 "Starter Kit",
 ]
 draft = false

-+++<!--more-->

-## **Optimize Your Profile**
++++## **Optimize Your Profile**

 Your freelancing profile is your online identity.
-Craft a compelling and detailed profile that highlights your skills, experiences, and achievements.
-Use a professional photo, write an engaging bio, and clearly state your expertise.
+Craft a compelling and detailed profile that highlights your skills, experiences, and achievements. <!--more--> Use a professional photo, write an engaging bio, and clearly state your expertise.
 Clients are more likely to trust and hire freelancers with complete and well-presented profiles.

 ## **Set Realistic Rates**